niemaattarian/MD5-Hashing-Algorithm/Overview.md

 }
 ~~~

-The bit rotation is then carried out here and stored in a temproary variable.
+The bit rotation is then carried out here and stored in a temporary variable.

 The hashing of the each chunk is then added to the results.
 This will be used for the output.